mrzool/cv-boilerplate/README.md

   city: Basel
 ```

 That makes super easy to update a CV while keeping a consistent structure.
-If you're not familiar with the YAML syntax, [here](http://learnxinyminutes.com/docs/yaml/)'s a pretty good overview.

 Thanks to [pandoc](http://pandoc.org/), we can then access our data from `template.tex` using a special notation.
 Iterating on repetitive data structures becomes trivial: